 Consent for non-residential local trips and sports fixtures

-From time to time students may participate in “zone 1” visits as defined within our Educational Visits policy, specifically:
+From time to time students may participate in the following types of visits:

 - Walking into the local town of St Ives, including buildings available to the general public, for example businesses, shops, post office, library, museum and places of worship.